rahkeemg/Classification-Modeling/README.md

 In the graph above, there seems to be a fair amount of separation between the different classes we are attempting to predict.

 After transforming the data, it becomes more visible that there is a high level of correlation between the different targets that we are attempting to predict.
+There is some level of separation, but not a large one between the differnet classes

 ```python